paulohsilvapinto/aws-certify/Storage/efs.md

 ### Performance Mode

-Performance Mode is set the the EFS creation time and can be:
+Performance Mode is set the EFS creation time and can be:

 #### General Purpose